simonpao/simonedit/README.md

 ### Deleting lines

 - ~~Deleting all lines and then printing results in segmentation fault~~
-- Deleting last line (which loops active line to line 1) and then printing from current line results in segmentation fault
+- ~~Deleting last line (which loops active line to line 1) and then printing from current line results in segmentation fault~~
     ```bash
     16, cmd: d16
     1, cmd: p.,$
     Segmentation fault (core dumped)
     ```
 - Deleting all lines does not change the active line
-- Deleting the last line remaining in the file results in error
+- ~~Deleting the last line remaining in the file results in error~~
     ```bash
     1, cmd: d.
     free(): invalid pointer
     Aborted (core dumped)
+    ```
+- Deleting last line then printing current line does not print the line content
+    ```bash
+    $ ./simonedit.out text/text
+    5 lines read.
+    1, cmd: g5
+    005:  i know it's pretty
+    5, cmd: d.
+    1, cmd: p.
+    001:  1, cmd:
     ```

 ### Inserting lines